Dude Ranch (album): Release

 Dude Ranch was released on June 17, 1997, jointly through Cargo Music and MCA Records.
+It was initially set to be released in a dual deal between Cargo and MCA subsidiary Way Cool Music.
 The record, at first, largely passed without notice from audiences outside their established fan base.
 With fan support and the trio touring nonstop, the album's sales began to improve.
 The momentum from touring helped Dude Ranch sell 3,000–4,000 units a week, and the record sold 40,000 copies by August 1997.
 Dude Ranch was promoted by the label through board-sport magazines and tie-ins between surf shops and record stores.
 At retail, MCA and Cargo organized midnight sales promotions on the West Coast.
 The popularity of the trio in Australia has been cited as the sign that alerted major record companies of Dude Ranch's commercial potential; at the time, the album had spent five months on the charts and the band became famous for their stage show while on the 1997 Warped Tour.
 Thanks to increased recognition, the band dropped Cargo and fully signed with MCA in 1998 to handle increased distribution.
 Punk rock purists asserted the band were betraying their indie roots by even considering major label proposals and began to address the band as "sell-outs".

 Sales improved dramatically when the record's lead single, "Dammit", began making rounds at rock radio.
 MCA's marketing strategy involved waiting until after the band's Warped Tour performances wrapped in order to have a retail story to back up radio promotion efforts.
 The label first serviced "Dammit" in August 1997 and several SoCal stations were quick to pick up the single, finding it to be a good match alongside Green Day and The Offspring radio hits.
-The song was released in September, and was added to the playlist of Los Angeles-based radio station KROQ, after which the song began to be played across the country.
+The song was released in September, and was added to the playlist of Los Angeles–based radio station KROQ, after which the song began to be played across the country.
 Mainstream rock received "Dammit" in November, and MTV picked up the "Dammit" video, bumping it into "stress rotation" in December.
 This led to feature stories in magazines such as Billboard and Rolling Stone.
 Radio-wise, "Dammit" achieved great commercial success, peaking at number 11 on the US rock charts in 1998.
 The year-end Billboard Airplay Monitor Report (BDS) stats indicated that "Dammit" earned top spins at many key radio stations.
-In addition, its success knocked Dude Ranch onto the album Billboard 200 album chart for the first time, where it peaked at number 67 in February 1998.
+In addition, its success knocked Dude Ranch onto the all-genre Billboard 200 album chart for the first time, where it peaked at number 67 in February 1998.
 On January 24, 1998, Billboard reported that Dude Ranch sold more than 268,000 copies, according to Nielsen SoundScan.
+Dude Ranch spent a total of 48 weeks in the top 200 in the United States.